linx-software/Azure-Graph-API/README.md

 Copy the relevant function along with its types folder to your solution and call it from anywhere.

 ### Notes
-In order for the solution to work correctly, you must ensure that the correct permissions are applied on your Azure/Graph instance.
+In order for the solution to work correctly, you must ensure that the correct permissions are applied to your Azure/Graph instance.

 ## Contributing

-For questions please ask the [Linx community](https://linx/software/community) or use the [Slack channel](https://linxsoftware.slack.com/archives/C01FLBC1XNX).
+For questions, please ask the [Linx community](https://linx/software/community)

 ## License